-Established in 2008 with the signing of C.R.S.22-42.7, BEST provides an annual amount of funding, in the form of competitive grants, to school districts, charter schools, institute charter schools, boards of cooperative educational services and the Colorado school for the deaf and the blind.
+Established in 2008 with the signing of C.R.S.22-43.7, BEST provides an annual amount of funding in the form of competitive grants to school districts, charter schools, institute charter schools, boards of cooperative educational services, and the Colorado School for the Deaf and the Blind.
 BEST funds can be used for the construction of new schools as well as general construction and renovation of existing school facility systems and structures.

-Each year the Legislature provides an appropriation to charter schools on a per pupil basis for capital construction needs.
-The funding can be used for construction, demolition, remodeling, financing, purchasing or leasing of facilities the charter operates.
-In FY12-13 six million dollars was appropriated to the charter schools and the institute charter schools.
+Each year, the Legislature provides an appropriation to charter schools on a per pupil basis for capital construction needs.
+The funding can be used for construction, demolition, remodeling, financing, or purchasing or leasing of facilities the charter operates.
+In FY12-13, six million dollars was appropriated to charter schools and institute charter schools.
 A qualifying charter must fill out a questionnaire in order to be eligible to receive this funding.

-The QZAB program is a way for school districts to obtain interest free financing for renovation, repair projects, and other needs.
-The Colorado Department of Education does not provide funding, but provides authorization to a school district to obtain the interest free financing if the school district qualifies.
+The QZAB program is a way for school districts to obtain interest-free financing for renovation, repair projects, and other construction needs.
+The Colorado Department of Education does not provide funding, but provides authorization for a school district to obtain the interest-free financing if the school district qualifies.

-Full-Day Kindergarten Facility Capital Construction (FDK) (Program suspended)
+Full-Day Kindergarten Facility Capital Construction (FDK) (program currently suspended)

-In SB07-199 the Legislature declared that full-day kindergarten (FDK) is an effective way of improving a child’s academic performance, but it was understood that school districts, charter school institute and Expeditionary BOCES may not be able to provide the facilities needed to implement a FDK program.
-To help fill this need the Legislature appropriated 35 million in FY08-09, with the passing of HB08-1388, to fund a new competitive grant program to provide grants or matching grants to school districts or institute charter schools that are undertaking capital construction projects to renovate a facility, rent a facility, or provide a temporary auxiliary facility that will be used in conjunction with providing a full-day kindergarten program.
+In SB07-199, the Legislature declared that full-day kindergarten (FDK) is an effective way of improving a child’s academic performance.
+Since some school districts, institute charter schools, and Expeditionary BOCES may not be able to provide the facilities needed to implement a FDK program, the Legislature appropriated 35 million in FY08-09 with the passing of HB08-1388.
+HBO8-1388 funded a new competitive grant program to provide grants or matching grants to school districts or institute charter schools that are undertaking capital construction projects to renovate a facility, rent a facility, or provide a temporary auxiliary facility that will be used in conjunction with providing a full-day kindergarten program.